zq00/BetaTree/README.md

 ## Function documentation

 You can find the function documentations under the  Reference tab.
-To get started, you can take a look at the function `BuilgHist()`, which computes a Beta Trees histogram.
+To get started, you can take a look at the function `BuilgHist()`, which computes a Beta tree histogram.

 ## Source code